 Many people cringe at the thought of having a root canal.
-The truth is, that sometimes a root canal is the only option for saving a tooth and resolving pain.
+The truth is, sometimes a root canal is the only option for saving a tooth and resolving pain.
 Unfortunately, root canals have been stereotyped as a horrifying experience, but you might be surprised to learn they aren’t as bad as they sound.

 What is a Root Canal?